Cloud-Architekt/EntraOps/README.md

 - 🔬 Ingest classification data with all details as enrichment to custom table in Microsoft Sentinel/Log Analytics Workspace or WatchLists

 - 📊 Build reports or queries on your classified privileges to identify "tier breach" on Microsoft's Enterprise Access Model or privilege escalation paths.
-Workbook templates to visualize classification data are in development.
+Workbook template to visualize classification data of role assignments (identified by EntraOps) and objects (by using custom security attributes)

 - 🛡️ Automated coverage of privileged assets in Conditional Access and Restricted Management Administrative Units (in development) to protect high-privileged assets from lower privileges and apply strong Zero Trust policies.